mahavedalla/mahavedalla/docs/questions/upasaka/whether-lay-people-are-justified-in-indulging-in-sensual-pleasures.md

-# Whether lay people are justified in indulging in sensual pleasures?
+Question: Whether lay people are justified in indulging in sensual pleasures?
 Answer in Brief: -
  Category: Upāsaka
 Sutta References: AN 4.??; AN 10.91